diggerwoo/libocli/doc/Quick Start Guide.md

 ### 1.1.1 Define a symbol table

-Before the creation of ping command, we shoud define all the symbols included in the above syntax first, include keywords: "ping" "-c" "-s" "from", and variable paramaters ”COUNT“ ”SIZE" "HOST" "HOST_IP", with exception of syntax anchors "[ ] { | }".
+Before the creation of ping command, we shoud firstly define all the symbols included in the above syntax, include keywords: "ping" "-c" "-s" "from", and variable paramaters ”COUNT“ ”SIZE" "HOST" "HOST_IP", with exception of syntax anchors "[ ] { | }".
 ```
 /*
  * Symbol table:  syms_ping